microsoft/language-server-protocol/specification.md

 The code action request is sent from the client to the server to compute commands for a given text document and range.
 These commands are typically code fixes to either fix problems or to beautify/refactor code.
 The result of a `textDocument/codeAction` request is an array of `Command` literals which are typically presented in the user interface.
 When the command is selected the server should be contacted again (via the `workspace/executeCommand`) request to execute the command.

+> *Since version 3.8.0:* support for CodeAction litarals to enable the following scenarios:

+- the ability to directly return a workspace edit from e code action request.
+This avoids having another server roundtrip to execute an actual code action.
+However server providers should be aware that if the code action is expensive to compute or the edits are huge it might still be beneficial if the result is imply a command and  the actual edit is only computed when needed.
+- the ability to group code actions using a kind.
+Clients are allowed to ignore that information.
+However it allows them to better group code action for example into corresponding menus (e.g. all refactor code actions into a refactor menu).

+Clients need to announce there support code action literals and code action kinds via the corresponding client capability `textDocument.codeAction.codeActionLiteralSupport`.

 _Request_:
 * method: 'textDocument/codeAction'
 * params: `CodeActionParams` defined as follows: